 Gear and know how to use it

 Your gear includes your backpack, tent, sleeping bag and sleeping pad.
-Your backpack shouldn’t be ultralight; this normally means it’s not well-padded, which will put weight on your back.
+Your backpack shouldn’t be ultralight; this usually means it’s not well-padded, which will put weight on your back.
 Look for comfort on your hips and shoulders when it’s loaded with about 14 kilos of items.

 Stove and Kitchen Supplies